lithium-lx/lithordbot/README.md

-# Attention!
+# The Lithordbot

-This is a fork from the customDCbot from the SC Network.
-The readme will change soon.
-Note that this fork is for customizing the bot for our own specific needs, it might not be useful to anyone else.
+Note: This is a fork for customizing the bot for my specfic needs.
+This might not be useful for anyone else!

-# Custom-Bot
+## Creator Credit

-Create your own discord bot - Fully customizable and with a lot of features.
-This bot is for advanced JS-Users, you should only use it if you have some experience with Javascript, discord.js and JSON files.
+This project is a fork of the [CustomDCbot](https://github.com/SCNetwork/CustomDCBot) by [SCDerox](https://github.com/SCDerox)

----
+They also have a web interface for creating your own custom Discord bot.

-## Get your own Custom-Bot completely free and with a modern webinterface!
+Go check it out on their [website](https://partner.sc-netzwerk.de) (currently only german).
-Go check it out on our [website](https://partner.sc-netzwerk.de) (currently only german).
+If you want to support this project, *don't* donate to me, donate to the original creator [here](https://bunq.me/scderox)

 ## Please read the [license](LICENSE) if you use this bot.
 We really love open-source.
 Please read the license and follow it.\